 4. Text shall, to the fullest extent possible, be performance based and technology neutral.

-5. The IWG shall deliver the complete regulatory text for Acceleration Control for Pedal Error (ACPE) requirements as new UN Regulation for the ［May 2024］session of GRVA.
+5. The IWG shall deliver the complete regulatory text for Acceleration Control for Pedal Error (ACPE) requirements as new UN Regulation for the May 2024session of GRVA.

 6. After completing task above, if desired by the Contracting Parties of the 1998 Agreement, the IWG could develop a Global Technical Regulation compatible with the 1998 Agreement for consideration and possible adoption by 1998 Agreement.